Car Accidents With Out-of-State Drivers in North Carolina

 Under North Carolina’s statutes of limitations, injured drivers must file their claims within three years of the date of the accident for personal injury and within two years for wrongful death claims.

-Your insurance coverage extends to any state.
+Your car insurance coverage extends to any state.
 What happens if a driver is from a state with lower minimum liability coverage than North Carolina’s(e.g., Georgia, where the minimum per person is $25,000 versus North Carolina’s $30,000)?
 In this situation, the policy will be automatically adjusted to meet North Carolina standards.

 Car accident with out-of-state driver in North Carolina

-Pure Contributory Negligence in North Carolina
+Car Insurance Coverage in North Carolina

 Commercial Vehicle Accidents with Out-of-State Drivers

 Many semi-truck and commercial vehicle accidents involve drivers from outside North Carolina.
-These accidents are more complicated because they often involve multiple parties, the truck driver, the company they work for, and even the vehicle’s manufacturer in cases of mechanical failure.
+These accidents are more complicated because they often involve multiple parties: the truck driver, the company they work for, and even the vehicle’s manufacturer in cases of mechanical failure.

 Out-of-state commercial drivers are subject to the same liability rules as all other drivers in North Carolina, but these cases often involve more detailed investigations to determine fault and insurance liability.